HoTaBu4/Tour_app/README.md

 # Script
+comment all the validation before importing
-- npm run import:tours - to import all tours from `tours-simple.json`
+- npm run import:all - to import all tours from `tours-simple.json`
-- npm run delte:tours - to delete all tours from DB
+- npm run delte:all - to delete all tours from DB

 ## Table of Contents